Fort Amsterdam: English rule (1674–1689)

 After the treaty was secured, the English once again named the area "New York" and returned the Fort James name.
 Edmund Andros was appointed governor and served from 9 February 1674, to 18 April 1683.
 On 10 November 1674, Andros received the surrender of the town, while their religious and other rights and property were not lost or compromised.

-In September 1682, James, Lord Proprietor of the Province of New York, appointed Thomas Dongan, 2nd Earl of Limerick, an Irishman and staunch Catholic, who had arrived at New York on 25 August 1863, as Vice-admiral in the Navy and provincial governor (1683–1688) to replace Edmund Andros.
+In September 1682, James, Lord Proprietor of the Province of New York, appointed Thomas Dongan, 2nd Earl of Limerick, an Irishman and staunch Catholic, who had arrived at New York on 25 August 1683, as Vice-admiral in the Navy and provincial governor (1683–1688) to replace Edmund Andros.
 Dongan organized the first representative assembly of New York Province at Fort James, on 14 October 1683.

 Dongan had served in the French army for many years, which made him familiar with French customs and diplomacy.
 His service in the Low Countries had given him a first-hand knowledge of the Dutch language.
 Upon his arrival, Dongan was not very impressed with New York, which at the time was a small town, and likewise had the same regard for the fort, which after he inspected it, said its walls could be battered down by artillery in an hour.
 On the face of the gate to the fort was a faded emblem of the Coat of Arms of the Duke of York.
 Here, Dongan turned and bowed to the cheering crowd and entered the fort.
 He was greeted by Captain Anthony Brockholls, the acting governor of the Province of New York, and commander of the fort, who was accompanied by a company of regular infantry.
 Brockholls exclaimed to Dongan that he had great difficulty maintaining order, and that he was relieved over his arrival.
 At the time of his appointment, the province was bankrupt and in a state of rebellion.
 Dongan was able to restore order and stability.
-He was also the first to establish batteries of cannon to the south of the fort.